-There’s more to estate planning than writing a will.
+There is more to estate planning than writing a will.
 It’s about naming a guardian for young children, planning for retirement, even drafting a pre-nuptial agreement covering a second marriage.
-Estate planning is about making thoughtful choices now so that you and your loved ones are prepared for the future.
+The process is about making thoughtful choices now so that you and your loved ones are prepared for the future.

-If you would like to learn how we can help you, please contact our offices.
+If you would like to learn how our estate planning attorneys in Waco & Georgetown, TX can help you, please contact our offices.

 Making Your Wishes Known

-- A Durable Power of Attorney names those you trust to help with legal and/or financial decisions.
+- Durable Power of Attorney: Names those you trust to help with legal and/or financial decisions.

-- A Medical Power of Attorney authorizes others to make health choices for you when you can’t.
+- Medical Power of Attorney: Authorizes others to make health choices for you when you can’t.

-- A Designation of Guardian can be included in your will to specify who will care for your minor children or adult children with special needs in the event of your untimely death.
+- A Designation of Guardian: Included in your will to specify who will care for your minor children or adult children with special needs in the event of your untimely death.
 In a separate document, it can also specify your choice of someone to oversee your own care in the event of deteriorating health.

-- A Mental Health Power of Attorney or Declaration of Agent for Mental Health Treatment can be used to give a trusted family member the ability to help make mental health care treatment decisions if you become incompetent to make such decisions.
+- Mental Health Power of Attorney or Declaration of Agent for Mental Health Treatment: Used to give a trusted family member the ability to help make mental health care treatment decisions if you become incompetent to make such decisions.

-- A Declaration of Guardian in the event of Later Need allows you to choose who will be your guardian if the court ever needs to appoint a guardian for you.
-It also allows you to designate whom you do not want to be your guardian.
+- A Declaration of Guardian in the event of Later Need: Allows you to choose who will be your guardian if the court ever needs to appoint a guardian for you.
+It also allows you to designate who you do not want to be your guardian.

-- An Agent for Disposition of Remains can be named in a document as the person who will determine your funeral and burial arrangements.
+- An Agent for Disposition of Remains: Named in a document as the person who will determine your funeral and burial arrangements.

 Protecting & Distributing Your Estate